JakeRose689/Pilot-Success/README.md

 - Root squared error (RMSE) of 10.150
 - R-squared (R2) of 0.938

 The model was saved with use of pickle to use when building the website.
-Website was built using javascript and css
+Website was built using javascript and css then deployed through Heroku.

 ## Prospects